Update 11/2016: LinkCapital has acquired a bunch more funding and is now accepting applications again.

 - The rates you’ll get as a resident aren’t going to be as good as those of an attending.
 With DRB, if you want to get lower, you can reapply when you’re an attending.
 The LinkCapital method is little different: your rate automatically goes down when you become an attending (they’ll tell you what you qualify for before and after when you apply).
 For Link, a trainee applying in their final year with a signed employment contract gets the attending rate automatically.

 It seems like all student loan refinancing companies have referral programs to drum up business, whereby you get some cash if you send a friend their way.
 Most don’t have anything for the referee, but DRB agreed to give anyone who joins through this page $300 for signing up (the equivalent of three months free, nice).
-LinkCapital has agreed to give an incentive as well and is offering $150.
+LinkCapital has agreed to give a $200 incentive as well.
 If you’re interested in refinancing, just apply to both and see who gives you the lowest rate.

 What I find clever about the DRB and LinkCapital plans is that they not only stand to profit from the extra years of interest accumulation if a new borrower pays the minimum amount during residency, but that they’ve found a way to get at physicians early and compete against SoFi et al. on something other than who has the lowest offered rate on a given day.
 It wouldn’t surprise me if the other players eventually offer up similar programs in the future.